 Little Venice is one of those secret places in London that you can not miss during a vacation.
-Located in the district of Maida Vale, near Camden in Regent's Park, this place is a little oasis of tranquility not well known to go to spend some time (especially in spring in London and in summer in London) away from the bustle of the city when you feel like disconnecting.
+Located in the district of Maida Vale, near Camden in Regent's Park, this place is a little oasis of tranquility not well known to go to spend some time (especially in spring in London and summer in London) away from the bustle of the city when you feel like disconnecting.

 Little Venice is located in a beautiful natural setting with tree-lined streets and cobbled streets where Georgian-style cottages abound on the banks of the canal.
 This was always a very bohemian place where artists would escape to for inspiration.

 The best way to enjoy the canals of this secret gem of London is to walk.
 At the junction of the Regent`s Canal and Grand Union Canal there is a small pier full of colorful ships of unique appearance, where in some cafes where you can enjoy the relaxed atmosphere and in others live the locals of the area.
 During the route you will get some great pictures.

 - Address: Maida Ave, London W2 1ST, UK

 - How to get there: By subway, Paddington Station (Bakerloo, Circle, District and Hammersmith & City lines) and Warwick Avenue Station (Bakerloo line).

 Another of London's secret places you have to visit during your stay is Camden Passage, in the Islington district.
 This pedestrian street of the eighteenth century houses a lot of charming antique stores and cafes that I recommend you to drop by either to buy a special souvenir or just to relax with a cup of tea in such a picturesque place.